joseandresgavilanes/joseandresgavilanes/README.md

 ## Abstract

-I'm n aspiring developer who loves to take on new projects that challenges his analytical and technological capacities.
+I'm an aspiring developer who loves to take on new projects that challenges his analytical and technological capacities.

 - I’m currently learning a bit of cybersecurity and new technologies.